b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 Sorting an array to get the maximum (or minimum) value is not the most effective
-solution (sorting is based on rearranging elements and takes quite some
+method (sorting is based on rearranging elements and takes quite some
 time).
 Traveling through an array only once should be faster.
 Therefore probably
 a better solution (in terms of performance) would be something like